Office of the Superintendent of Financial Institutions

 There is not a specific definition of mid-market commercial in the Capital Adequacy Requirements (CAR).
 Institutions should use their own internal definitions of this asset class, which can include commercial real estate.

+Yes, the capital treatment applies to other forms of relief.
+A bank would designate a loan as past due, and start counting arrears, if the borrower fails to make a scheduled payment in full, including rescheduled payments.
 For purposes of determining when a loan is past due, the institution can take into account reduced payments as well as any changes to the term of the loan, including modified payment schedules.

 OSFI expects institutions to continue applying sound underwriting in all circumstances (including the likelihood of borrowers to repay when the payment deferral ends).
 Sound underwriting and OSFI's oversight will support continued financial resilience and stability during the current environment and thereafter.